wp-plugins/biblegateway-links-shortcode/readme.txt

 2. 1) Place cursor where you want the reference, 2) Enter reference, 3) Optionally enter alternate text for display, 3) OK!

 == Changelog ==

+= 0.1.2 =
+* Added a filter to be able to change the Bible version.
+It defaults to NIV.

 = 0.1.1 =
 * Add filters to be able to change the Bible service and Bible service url.
 A YouVersion service is built in, but Bible Gateway is the default.